PRIOR TO PREPARING YOUR PATENT APPLICATION

 In order to find out if anybody has already thought of your invention you need to investigate.
 First, if applicable to your invention, go to stores that carry similar items and take a good look to see what's on the shelves.
 Also, take a look in trade publications to see what is on the market.
 At the same time, you'll be doing a marketing study of which manufacturers may be interested in your idea.

-In order to enable searchers to find patents related to specific inventions, the USPTO has created a classification system of classes and subclasses which serve to aid locating patents by associating them with designated areas of invention subject matter.
+In order to enable searchers to find patents related to specific inventions, the USPTO created a classification system of classes and subclasses which serve to aid locating patents by associating them with designated areas of invention subject matter.
 Each class relates to a large genre of inventions, such as hand tools, and the sublcasses identify specific types of inventions within the class, such as socket wrenches.
 Directories help you zero-in on the correct class and most appropriate subclass(es).
 The PTDL librarians can help you find your class/subclass(es).
 When you have your class/subclass(es), a librarian will print out all the patent numbers within your selected subclass(es).
-You take a look at these patents, usually using a microfilm reader.
-Some PTDLs have computer searching facilities, including images of patents, as for example at the Great Lakes Patent & Trademark Center at the Detroit Public Library [see Links].
+You take a look at these patents online at USPTO.gov or Google/patents.
+Some PTDLs have advanced computer searching facilities.

 If you have a new idea that means you're entitled to a patent on it, right?
 Well, not necessarily.
 There is a requirement that your idea fall within "statutory subject matter".
 The patent laws provide: "Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter or any new and useful improvement thereof, may obtain a patent therefor ..."